hsamrat007/Chatbot-on-custom-database/README.md

 - **Interactive Web Interface**: Offer a user-friendly chat interface for easy interaction.
 - **Real-time Communication**: Enable seamless communication between frontend and backend.

-change it somehying more sensible change to llama 3 8b and hugging face embeddings and text file question answering

 ## Technologies Used